 Patients today have flossing tools that make it easier than ever to floss.
 Flossing sticks have gained popularity in recent years.
 These sticks have two prongs on one end through which a small piece of floss is threaded.
-The stick allows you to maneuver the floss better and reach all of your teeth easier.
+The stick allows you to maneuver the floss better and reach all of your teeth more easily.

 Floss threaders are another great tool, particularly for our braces and clear braces patients.
 They look like oversized, thin, plastic needles with giant eyes.
 That thin plastic slides between the teeth, but more importantly, it slides under your archwire.
 That way, you can thread the floss under the archwire and through the teeth, then floss like normal.
 It makes flossing so much easier with braces!

 Both of these products are available at major retailers and pharmacies.